 Week of Prayer for Christian Unity 18-25 January2018

-This year we are starting with a joint service at Sandylands on Thursday 18th. at 7.30pm,led by Rev David Cooper.
-On Sunday 21st there will be a pulpit exchange.
+This year we started with a joint service at Sandylands on Thursday 18th.; Rev David Cooper preached.
+On Sunday 21st there was a pulpit exchange with 13 clergy taking the service in churches other than their own.
 Week of Prayer for Christian Unity

 Christmas Coffee morning - took place on Friday December 22nd.

 - The Lion, the Witch and the Wardrobe.
 Our first ever float and a great sucess to the very large captive audience -it was good to show the churches in such a positive way.